cosbi-research/beesl/README.md

 BeeSL is a deep learning solution that is fast, accurate, end-to-end, and unlike current methods does not require any external knowledge base or preprocessing tools as it builds on [BERT](https://www.aclweb.org/anthology/N19-1423/).
 Empirical results show that BeeSL's speed and accuracy makes it a viable approach for large-scale real-world scenarios.

-For more information on ongoing work on biomedical information extraction you may want to get in touch the Cosbi Bioinformatics lab led by lombardo@cosbi.eu or visit the [COSBI knowledge extraction page](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction).
+For more information on ongoing work on biomedical information extraction you may want to visit the [COSBI knowledge extraction page](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction) or get in touch with the Cosbi Bioinformatics lab led by lombardo@cosbi.eu.

 - [How does BeeSL work (in short)?](#how-does-beesl-work)
 - [Installation](#installation)